Manaf Tlass: Early life and education

 Tlass was born in Rastan in 1964.
 He is the son of the former Syrian Defense Minister Mustafa Tlass and Lamia Al Jabiri, a member of an aristocratic Aleppo family.
 His father is of Circassian and Turkish origin.
 Businessman Firas Tlass is his elder brother.
 The Tlass family was the most famous Sunni family in Syria, known for supporting the government.
 On the other hand, the members of his family worked for the Ottoman suzerains as well as French occupiers after the First World War.

-Tlass was a close friend of Basil Assad, Hafez Assad's eldest son and heir apparent until his death in a 1994 car accident.
-He later became close to Bashar Assad; having attended military college with Assad, Bashar Assad regarded the Tlass brothers as peers and friends.
+Tlass was a close friend of Bassel al-Assad, Hafez al-Assad's eldest son and heir apparent until his death in a 1994 car accident.
+He later became close to Bashar al-Assad; having attended military college with Assad, Bashar al-Assad regarded the Tlass brothers as peers and friends.

 In 1980, Manaf took part in a military training camp organized by the Revolutionary Youth Union.
 Afterward, he attended Damascus University for civil engineering.

 Career

-After Hafez Assad's death in 2000, Tlass became Bashar Assad's right-hand-man.
+After Hafez al-Assad's death in 2000, Tlass became Bashar al-Assad's right-hand-man.
 He also became a member of the central committee of the Baath Party in 2000.
 He was also regarded as a potential candidate for leadership in future years.
 In June 2005, Tlass was reelected to the central committee of the Baath Party.

-Tlass tried to help Bashar Assad increase his base of support by introducing him to members of the Sunni merchant class.
+Tlass tried to help Bashar al-Assad increase his base of support by introducing him to members of the Sunni merchant class.
 Tlass also advocated reform as early as 2005, but he stressed that Assad was the best hope for reform.
 Tlass had also reportedly held unsuccessful talks with the Syrian opposition during the 2011 Syrian uprising.